greguly/woocommerce-gold-price/readme.txt

 Now one can also add a spread % value and/or a fee value.

-Notice that WooCommerce must be installed and active.

 ### Support

-Plase use the WordPress.org forums for community support as I cannot offer support directly for free.
+Please use the WordPress.org forums for community support as I cannot offer support directly for free.

 If you want help with a customisation, [hire a developer!](http://omniwp.com.br/hire-a-developer/)